lightstreams-network/example-dashboard/app/README.md

 ## Configure server
 At `.env` file you can define the `SERVER_URL` which is going to act as the server side of your application.

-### Alternative 1: Remote server
-Lightstreams team provides its own server: `https://demo.dashboard.lightstreams.io`

-### Alternative 2: Local Server

-In case you want to run a local alternative [follow this.](/server/README.md).
+[Follow the instractions](/server/README.md) to run your local dashboard server.

 ## Getting started